oracle-livelabs/oci/apps-cloud-adventure-cio/04-extend-more/extend-more.md

 This Extension adventure introduced you to a few of the capabilities that customers can leverage to extend Oracle Fusion Cloud applications.
 These features allow you to fine tune your Oracle Fusion Cloud Applications for peak performance, business processes tailored to you requirements, and fast, efficient usage.

- You learned how to setup and defined a Guided Journey, which provies your users with the real-time, inline guidance and information required to complete their tasks.
+ You learned how to setup and defined a Guided Journey, which provides your users with the real-time, inline guidance and information required to complete their tasks.

 You also learned how to leverage 3rd party Generative AI capabilities by leveraging external LLMs directly from the Guided Journey feature of Oracle Fusion Cloud Applications.